zephir-lang/zephir-docs/en/config.rst

 Configuration File
 ==================
-Every Zephir extension has a configuration file called config.json.
-This file is read by Zephir every time you build or generate the extension and it allows the developer to modify the extension or compiler behavior.
+Every Zephir extension has a configuration file called :code:`config.json`.
+This file is read by Zephir every time you build or generate the extension, and it allows the developer to modify the extension's or compiler's behavior.

-This file use `JSON <http://en.wikipedia.org/wiki/JSON>`_ as configuration format:
+This file uses `JSON <http://en.wikipedia.org/wiki/JSON>`_ as its configuration format:

 .. code-block:: json